 - A single endpoints output file is created which shows the forward trajectory results for the 27 trajectories that make up the points of the data cube about the starting location.

 - The same calculation can be performed for the backward trajectory point that was done in an earlier section by retrieving the traj_back_control.txt file into the trajectory setup menu and rerunning the ensemble which should show the equivalent 27 backward trajectory results.
-Only one of these would be identical to one of the forward trajectories, the others get caught in totally different flow regimes.
+Considering just those trajectories not caught in the anti-cyclonic circulation, there is a considerable variation in the upwind origin.

 The difference between the forward and backward results show a dramatic difference in the "trajectory dispersion", the forward trajectory results are quite constrained while the backward pattern is quite disperse.
 This is consistent with the weather pattern associated with release #2, where the tracer flowed along the northern side of a high pressure system.
 The backward equivalent starts in a divergent region where small changes in position resulted in very different trajectories.